telekom/aifoundation-docs/docs/Model Serving/Fine-Tuning API.md

 ## Validate Dataset

 The validate endpoint ensures the quality and correctness of datasets in the OpenAI template used for fine-tuning models.
 This endpoint helps identify and rectify potential issues in your dataset before proceeding with the fine-tuning process.
+If user did not call this API before trigger fine tuning jobs.
+It will be called automatically before the fine tuning job start.
+The same will be applied for the dataset generation api.

 ### Sample Dataset